ThePhilgrim/minesweeper/README.md

 # Minesweeper
 This is a minesweeper game to make two amateur coders into pros.
-On Windows, you can download `minesweeper.exe` from [the releases page](https://github.com/ThePhilgrim/minesweeper/releases).
+On Windows or Mac, you can download `minesweeper.exe` or `minesweeper.dmg` from [the releases page](https://github.com/ThePhilgrim/minesweeper/releases).
 On other operating systems, make sure you have Python with Tkinter, and run these commands:

 ```